Mobillity mojo logo

 The opportunity

-After an initial Mobility Mojo assessment was carried out at the company's head office in Copenhagen, Jan Pawlik, Workplace Management Director at ISS Poland was given the task by Margot Slattery, Global Head of Diversity and Inclusion at ISS, to carry out a similar process in the newly established Warsaw office, located inside the Polish capital's prestigious Norblin Factory.
+After an initial Mobility Mojo assessment was carried out at the company's head office in Copenhagen, Margot Slattery, Global Head of Diversity and Inclusion at ISS, gave Jan Pawlik, Workplace Management Director at ISS Poland the task of carrying out a similar process in the newly established Warsaw office, located inside the Polish capital's prestigious Norblin Factory.

 Adjusting the office space to improve its accessibility would be pointless if employees and visitors weren’t able to get into the building in the first place.
-For this reason, the journey towards a more accessible workplace should start with choosing a building that has been designed and developed with accessibility in mind.
+For this reason, choosing a building that has been designed and developed with accessibility enables companies to take a great step forward on the journey towards an accessible workplace.

-All common areas of the Norblin Factory had been built under the guidance of a local foundation, which expedited ISS' goal to make its new Warsaw Hub a welcoming space to people of all abilities.
-Pawlik saw using Mobility Mojo's accessibility tool as an opportunity to not only confirm the levels of accessibility of the building's common areas, but also to capture the level of accessibility of the architectural plans for ISS' own office space so that any necessary improvements could take place before the Warsaw Hub opened for business.
+All common areas of the Norblin Factory had been built under the guidance of a local foundation, which expedited ISS's goal of making its new Warsaw Hub a welcoming space for people of all abilities.
+Pawlik saw using Mobility Mojo's accessibility tool as an opportunity to confirm the levels of accessibility of the building's common areas and to capture the level of accessibility of the architectural plans for ISS's own office space so that any necessary improvements could take place before the Warsaw Hub opened for business.

 On his motivation to pursue the assessment, Pawlik said: